How to get here

 Spend two hours with a Parks Canada tour guide and then explore on your own.

-Book a flight with a Parks Canada licensed operator:
+Book a flight with a Parks Canada licensed air transporter:

 Sail by private vessel:

 Sable Aviation offers the only fixed-wing airplane service to Sable Island.
 The airplane lands on the beach as there are no permanent runways on the island.
-Fixed-wing airplane flights can transport up to seven passengers.
+This fixed-wing airplane can transport up to seven passengers.

 Fixed-wing visitor flights are scheduled on Saturdays only.
 Sundays are reserved as the alternate date if conditions on Saturday do not allow a flight.